 Philly Improv Theater seeks to create an environment which is supportive and welcoming to all people and reflects the experiences of the greater community in which we live.
 To achieve this goal we are working to increase representation in classes at our Training Center of historically marginalized communities, including:

-- women, people who are gender non-conforming, and people who identify outside the gender binary
+- Members of the LGBTQIA+ community, including people who are gender non-conforming, and people who are outside the gender binary

 PHIT recognizes that the cost of our classes can pose a barrier to entry for members of our identified diversity groups.
-In an effort to overcome this barrier, PHIT will award a total of 35 scholarships (14 awarded to students starting our 101 classes, and 21 awarded to previous scholarship recipients continuing in 201+ classes, with any remaining scholarships going to returning PHIT students) to study at our Training Center in each of our five class sessions throughout the year.
+In an effort to overcome this barrier, PHIT will award a total of 30 scholarships to study at our Training Center in each of our five class sessions throughout the year.
 Limited travel scholarships are also available on a no questions asked, first-come basis for students who inform the Diversity Coordinator that they face financial difficulty traveling to and from the location of their class that would prevent them from participating.